 By SETH J. FRANTZMAN

-This is a blog post of links to interesting content about the crises
+This is a developing blog post of links to interesting content about the crises

 Lockdown could last six months, UK chief medical officer says

 The poor have no place to socially distance.